 - It accepts Australian Visa and MasterCard.

-- You don’t have to receive tickets in the mail.
+- You don’t have to receive tickets in the mail; they are e-tickets.

 Prepping for your jaunt across Europe?
 Also check out our full guide on what to pack for European train travel.